zhongluu/luluNAV/Readme.md

 4. If you want to running the Matlab code, the psins toolbox must be applied from  https://www.psins.org.cn/
 5. There are slight differences between the result of C++ and the result of Matlab.
 6. A GPL license is used in mine code, commercial using is not allowed without permission
-7. The corresponding work was submitted to "*IEEE Internet of Things Journal*" on 13/11/2024 with manuscript ID: IoT-43958-2024.
+7. The corresponding work was resubmitted to "*IEEE Internet of Things Journal*" on 08/04/2025 with manuscript ID: IoT-49500-2025.

 # Estimation Result:
 ## Novel method estimation result